 - United States Law with specialization in International and Comparative Law

-Take advantage of Santa Clara’s extensive study abroad programs and rich curriculum to study the law of the United States, International Law (public or private) and the law of another nation.
+Students take advantage of Santa Clara’s extensive study abroad program and rich curriculum to study the law of the United States, International Law (public or private) and the law of another nation.

 Learn more about obtaining your LLM from Santa Clara Law with a non-US law degree on the LLM Program for International Students page.